 You still want to attract buyers, and you want them to be serious about paying for your house.
-If you price your house just below the assessed value, you could encourage a bidding war, which will get the price up anyway.
+If you price your house just below the assessed value, you could encourage a bidding war, which may help boost the price anyway.

 Give offers careful consideration

-Give all buyers equal consideration and be sure to familiarize yourself with the Fair Housing Act.
+Give all buyers equal consideration and familiarize yourself with the Fair Housing Act.
 Your real estate agent can be a great source of information and advice on reading offers and choosing the right one.

 Look for preapprovals

 A preapproved mortgage is golden when it comes to offers.
-This means that the buyer has already qualified for a loan and is pretty likely to get it.
-Be aware that preapproval is better than prequalification, which just estimates how much of a loan the buyer will be able to get.
+This means the buyer has already qualified for a loan and is pretty likely to get it.
+By the way, a preapproval is better than prequalification, which quickly estimates how much of a loan the buyer may get.

 Tips for buyers in a buyer’s market

-Even in a buyer’s market, prospective buyers will want to develop strategies for getting the best house at the right price.
-Some best practices are:
+Even in a buyer’s market, prospective buyers will need to develop strategies to buy a house at the right price.
+Some best practices are to:

 Take your time

-There’s no need to rush or feel that unless you act fast, you’ll miss out on a home.
-Make sure you’re giving each property your due diligence.
+There’s no need to rush or worry that, unless you act fast, you’ll miss out on a home.
+Make sure you’re exercising due diligence with each property.
 And if you do miss out on a home, know that there will be others.

 Get to know what’s out there.
-Ask your realtor, go online, drive around – and go to open houses to get a feel for what’s on the market and for what price.
+Ask your real estate agent, go online, drive around – and go to open houses to get a feel for what’s on the market and at what price.

-Remember, in a buyer’s market, because you may be able to get a house for less money, you might have money left over for a project like a small renovation, exterior paint job or new landscaping.
+Remember, because you may be able to get a house for less money in a buyer’s market, you may have money left over for a project like a small renovation, exterior paint job or new landscaping.
 Keep all those numbers in mind when you make your offer.

-Although a strings-free offer will be more attractive to sellers, having an inspection contingency is a wise move, so you’re not surprised by unforeseen issues with the home.
-And a mortgage contingency can help you not get stuck paying two mortgages for too long.
+Although a strings-free offer will be more attractive to sellers, including an inspection contingency is a wise move so you’re not surprised by unforeseen issues with the home.
+And a mortgage contingency can help you avoid paying two mortgages for too long.

 Tips for sellers in a buyer’s market

-In a buyer’s market, you’ll need to do all you can to maximize interest in the home you’re selling.
+In a buyer’s market, you’ll need to do everything you can to maximize interest in your home.

 Make sure your home is priced right.
-Check the comps to understand what homes that recently sold in your neighborhood went for, and what homes are listed at now.
+Check the comps to see at what prices homes recently sold for in your neighborhood and what homes are listed at now.